Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-We suggest arriving in Portugal at least one day prior to the tour start date as your tour begins at 10:00 a.m.
-Meet your VBT Local host and any other VBT guests arriving on the same day at 10:00 a.m. in the lobby of the NH Hotel Jardim in Porto.
-Your host will be carrying a VBT sign.
-Your transportation to the historic village of Monte Real will take approximately two hours.
+We suggest arriving in Portugal at least one day prior to the tour start date, as your tour begins promptly at 10:00 a.m.
+Meet your VBT Local Host and any other VBT guests arriving on the same day at 10:00 a.m. in the lobby of the NH Porto Jardim Hotel.
+For details, refer to your Vacation Preparation Handbook.
+Your host will be holding a VBT sign.
+From here, enjoy a scenic two-hour transfer to the historic spa village of Monte Real.

 The natural hot springs in and around Monte Real have long been considered curative.
-Lucky for you, your palatial hotel draws on them for their soothing therapeutic spa treatments.
-Before you indulge, you might want to get acquainted with your bike during an easy loop ride, or take a stroll around the extensive grounds that stretch some 60 acres.
-Take your time and enjoy this beautiful property.
-An included three-course dinner is served at the hotel’s fine dining restaurant.
-If you wish, take advantage of the Turkish bath, Jacuzzi, or indoor heated pool this afternoon.
+Lucky for you, your palatial hotel draws directly from these thermal sources for its soothing spa treatments.
+Before indulging, you may wish to join a short loop ride to get acquainted with your bike, or take a leisurely stroll around the extensive 60-acre (24-hectare) property.
+This afternoon, relax at your own pace—perhaps unwind in the Turkish bath, Jacuzzi, or heated indoor pool (spa access and treatments are at your own expense and require advance reservation).

 Today's Ride Choices